mkdocs-publisher/mkdocs-publisher/documentation/05_dev/other/02_backlog.md

 - [ ] Add: turn off auto nav creation setting
 - [ ] Add: navigation links using `README.md` in fake directory (directory is needed to preserve order of an auto navigation builder)
 - [ ] Add: dynamically generate pages for tags and categories for all documents (just like in blog)
+- [ ] Add: nav name metadata (just like in blog)
+- [ ] Add: configurable key and format for creation and update date of the document

 ### Social